 Regular charitable payments

-These payments provide members of The RNBT Family on very low incomes with a small but regular financial supplement of £30 per week for new awards.
+These payments provide those beneficiaries on very low incomes with a small but regular financial supplement of £33 per week for new awards.
 We currently fund about 950 RCPs totalling about £1m each year.Find out more

 Other charitable organisations

-We give limited financial assistance via a few organisations that support members of The RNBT Family – for example hospices in Portsmouth and Plymouth; Not Forgotten Association; Revitalise; Veterans Outreach Support and others.
+We give limited financial assistance via a few organisations that support our beneficiaries – for example hospices in Portsmouth and Plymouth; Not Forgotten Association; Revitalise; Veterans Outreach Support and others.
 This is a modest part of our budget.Find out more

 We have provided answers to some of the most frequently asked questions, which might be useful in the first instance.
 Remember, we are always happy to hear from you if you would prefer to talk to us personally.Find out more